Nevenall/ghosting-the-edge/docs/Design Notes.markdown

 todo – what if we changed up em-dashes with something programmy, like >>> or => like a modern index pointing finger.

+todo - make a rendered page that shows the various markup stuff we want.
+Examples of all the stuff